gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 // BotInstanceStatus holds the status of a BotInstance. message BotInstanceStatus {
+  // The unique identifier for this bot. string id = 1;
   // The public key of the Bot instance.
   // When authenticating a Bot instance, the full public key must be compared
-  // rather than just the fingerprint to mitigate pre-image attacks. bytes public_key = 1;
+  // rather than just the fingerprint to mitigate pre-image attacks. bytes public_key = 2;
-  // The fingerprint of the public key of the Bot instance. string fingerprint = 2;
+  // The fingerprint of the public key of the Bot instance. string fingerprint = 3;
-  // The name of the Bot that this instance is associated with. string bot_name = 3;
+  // The name of the Bot that this instance is associated with. string bot_name = 4;
-  // Last X records kept, with the second oldest being removed once the limit
-  // is reached.
-This avoids the indefinite growth of the resource but also
+  // The initial authentication status for this bot instance.
+  BotInstanceStatusAuthentication initial_authentication = 5;
-  // ensures the initial record is retained. repeated BotInstanceStatusAuthentication authentications = 4;
+  // The N most recent authentication status records for this bot instance. repeated BotInstanceStatusAuthentication authentications = 6;
-  // Last X records kept, with the second oldest being removed once the limit
-  // is reached.
-This avoids the indefinite growth of the resource but also
-  // ensures the initial record is retained. repeated BotInstanceStatusHeartbeat heartbeats = 5;
+  // The initial heartbeat status for this bot instance.
+  BotInstanceStatusHeartbeat initial_heartbeat = 7;
+  // The N most recent heartbeats for this bot instance. repeated BotInstanceStatusHeartbeat latest_heartbeats = 8;
 }
 ```

-The name used for a BotInstance will be a concatenation of the Bot name and the
+The name used for a BotInstance will be a concatenation of the Bot name and its
-SHA256 fingerprint of the instance's public key
-e.g `my-robot/2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae`.
+unique identifier (UUID).

 When storing the BotInstance in the backend, the key will be:
-`bot_instances/{bot_name}/{fingerprint}`.
+`bot_instances/{bot_name}/{uuid}`.
 This will allow for efficient listing
 of BotInstances for a given Bot.

 Like agent heartbeats, the BotInstance will expire after a period of inactivity.